clij/clijx-assistant/readme.md

 # CLIJx-Assistant
-[CLIJx-Assistant](https://clij.github.io/assistant) is an intuitive user interface for building custom GPU-accelerated image processing workflows using [CLIJ2](https://clij.github.io) in [Fiji](https://fiji.sc) and an interactive compute graph.
+[CLIJx-Assistant](https://clij.github.io/assistant) is an intuitive user interface for building custom GPU-accelerated image processing workflows using [CLIJ2](https://clij.github.io) in [Fiji](https://fiji.sc).
 It suggests what to do next, optimizes parameters automatically and generates scripts and human readable protocols to facilitate reproducing workflows.
+These generated scripts also run in other platforms such as Matlab, Icy, Python and QuPath.

 CLIJx-Assistant is under development and is subject to change.
 Please treat everything with care.